Sacramento State's School Code is 001150

 Determining Your Need

 The calculation used to determine your financial aid eligibility depends on your Cost of Attendance (COA), your Expected Family Contribution (EFC), and any other financial assistance you may receive for your educational expenses.
-The Financial Aid Office must review your FAFSA and supporting documentation to determine your financial aid need.
-Need is defined as the COA minus, your EFC.
+The Financial Aid Office must review your FAFSA or Dream Act application and supporting documentation to determine your financial aid need.
+Need is defined as the COA minus your EFC.

 Cost of Attendance - Minus EFC = Financial Aid Need